 In a pinch, you can use store-bought strawberry preserves.
 I recommend jam over jelly for the more fluid texture.

-How to Decorate A Strawberry Cake For Easter
+How to Decorate A Strawberry Cake For Spring

-My favorite way to decorate a cake for Easter is with fresh flowers.
+My favorite way to decorate a cake for Spring is with fresh flowers.
 For my celebration, I picked up Violet Roses, Hydrangeas, and Lilies to make my vision come together.

 As a bonus when you let nature be your decorating, perfecting the cake couldn't be easier.
 Simply cut the stems very short and stick them in place.
 Voila!